itthinx/groups/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Fixed a warning that came up when the post type in a query is provided as an array indicating multiple post types.

 = 2.1.1 =
 * Changed the default value for legacy mode used on installation to false.
 Fixes database errors due to missing capability table at that stage.